-Part of our work in English lessons is to teach vocabulary.
-We do this by using words from the model text in our Talk for Writing sequence.
+As mentioned above, part of our work in English lessons is to teach oracy and vocabulary.
+One of the ways we do this is by including Tier 2 words within our model text in our Talk for Writing sequence.
 As such, each class has a word garden, where unknown words are put on the board to ‘grow’.
 Once pupils understand what they mean and can use them in a variety of contexts and sentences, they are moved to the ‘words we know’ section of the board.

 How we teach vocabulary at Dunsville